 - a minimum efficacy of 70 lpw and an efficiency score of at least 165, where the efficiency score is the sum of the luminous efficacy (in lpw) and color rendering index (CRI).

 The standards also require a minimum rated life of 25,000 hours as determined by test procedures also included in the ruling.
 Light Emitting Diodes (LEDs) is the only technology that currently meets these requirements so the standards would essentially hasten a move to LED technology for small-diameter directional lamps.
 However, small diameter LED lamps with an E26 base must meet California state standards for LED general service lamps, which are even more stringent.

 The CEC estimates that California consumers will save more than $4 billion over the first 13 years and conserve enough electricity to power about 400,000 average homes.

 The standards apply to lamps manufactured on or after January 1, 2018.

-	When the standards take effect in 2018, CEC estimates that 16 million small diameter directional lamps will be in use in California, about 12% of the 130 million installed nationwide.
-Currently, more than 90% of the installed stock of these lamps use inefficient incandescent technology.
+CEC estimated that 16 million small diameter directional lamps were in use in California in 2018, about 12% of the 130 million installed nationwide.
 The standards are expected to reduce energy consumption by small diameter directional lamps in California by 80%.